vgurianov/srt/docs/design.md

 # Design model

 ## 1. Class diagram
-Disign model make to Python.
+The design model is made for Python.
 The class diagram depicted in Fig.1

 ![Fig1](Fig1-3-1.png)